Emmanuel Rivera Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.08 team ERA ranks 12th among all league pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 13th across all MLB pitching staffs.

-- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (94 total, 1.3 per game).
+- Brewers pitchers combine to give up 95 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- In his last appearance on Wednesday against the Minnesota Twins, the righty went five innings, giving up four earned runs while surrendering five hits.
+- In his most recent appearance on Saturday, the righty tossed six innings against the Pittsburgh Pirates, allowing two earned runs while surrendering one hit.

-- The 32-year-old has amassed an ERA of 4.71, with 8.2 strikeouts per nine innings, in 12 games this season.
-Opponents have a .236 batting average against him.
+- In five games this season, the 32-year-old has amassed an ERA of 1.78, with 5.9 strikeouts per nine innings.
+Opponents are batting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.